Ab initio study of the neutron and Fermi polarons on the lattice: Introduction

-In addition to the many experiments investigating the polaron, it has also been the subject of a number of theoretical studies, uncovering phenomena such as a polaron to molecule transition \cite{Prokofev_Svistunov_2007, Peng_Liu_Zhang_etal_2021} and a phase separation \cite{Pilati_Giorgini_2008}.
-The Fermi polaron has also been studied using many-body techniques including phenomenological variational approaches \cite{Mora_Chevy_2009, Punk_Dumitrescu_Zwerger_2009}, diagrammatic Monte Carlo \cite{Prokofev_Svistunov_2007, VanHoucke_Werner_Rossi_2020} as well as quantum Monte Carlo methods \cite{Lobo_Recati_Giorgini_etal_2006, Bour_Lee_Hammer_etal_2015}.
-While less intensely studied, the neutron and proton polarons have been studied using quantum Monte Carlo \cite{Forbes_Gezerlis_Hebeler_etal_2014, Roggero_Mukherjee_Pederiva_2015} and the Brueckner-Hartree-Fock approach \cite{Vidana_2021}.
+In addition to the many experiments investigating the polaron, it has also been the subject of a number of theoretical studies, uncovering phenomena such as a polaron to molecule transition \cite{Prokofev:2007aa, Peng:2021aa} and a phase separation \cite{Pilati:2007inu}.
+The Fermi polaron has also been studied using many-body techniques including phenomenological variational approaches \cite{Mora:2009gis, Punk:2009aa}, diagrammatic Monte Carlo \cite{Prokofev:2007aa, VanHoucke:2020aa} as well as QMC methods \cite{Lobo:2006aa, Bour:2014bxa, Pessoa:2021aa}.
+While less intensely studied, the neutron and proton polarons have been studied using QMC \cite{Forbes:2013ava, Roggero:2014cma}, the Brueckner-Hartree-Fock approach \cite{Vidana:2021tiw}, and with the many-body T-matrix approach \cite{Tajima:2023gvu}.

-Quantum Monte Carlo (QMC) methods are currently one of the most powerful approaches for solving the many-body Schr\"{o}dinger equation.
-While initially being cast in coordinate space with purely central interactions \cite{Kalos_1962, Anderson_1975}, there are now a number of QMC approaches for nuclear physics, in coordinate space \cite{Carlson_1987, Schmidt_Fantoni_1999}, on the lattice \cite{Lee_2009, Curry_Dissanayake_Gandolfi_etal_2024, Lee_2025}, and in Fock space \cite{Roggero_Mukherjee_Pederiva_2014}.
-One of QMC's most attractive features for nuclear (and cold-atomic) physics is the ease with which a single Hamiltonian can be used to study diverse systems ranging from the lightest nuclei to systems in the thermodynamic limit such as neutron matter and symmetric nuclear matter \cite{Gezerlis_Carlson_2010, Gandolfi_Lovato_Carlson_etal_2014, Lonardoni_Tews_Gandolfi_etal_2020}.
-QMC methods can also straightforwardly handle systems with large spin or mass imbalances \cite{Gezerlis_2011, Gezerlis_Gandolfi_Schmidt_etal_2009, Gandolfi_Curry_Gezerlis_2024}.
+QMC methods are currently one of the most powerful approaches for solving the many-body Schr\"{o}dinger equation.
+While initially being cast in coordinate space with purely central interactions \cite{Kalos:1962xxb, Anderson:1975aa}, there are now a number of QMC approaches for nuclear physics, in coordinate space \cite{Carlson:1987zz, Schmidt:1999lik}, on the lattice \cite{Lee:2008fa, Curry:2023sxh, Lee:2025req}, and in Fock space \cite{Roggero:2014lga}.
+One of QMC's most attractive features for nuclear (and cold-atomic) physics is the ease with which a single Hamiltonian can be used to study diverse systems ranging from the lightest nuclei to systems in the thermodynamic limit such as neutron matter and symmetric nuclear matter \cite{Gezerlis:2009iw, Gandolfi:2014ewa, Lonardoni:2019ypg}.
+QMC methods can also straightforwardly handle systems with large spin or mass imbalances \cite{Gezerlis:2010ww, Gezerlis:2009xp, Gandolfi:2024stu}.